fbpx Biennale Architettura 2025 | GENS Public Programme

 To what extent does, or should, the architecture exhibition operate as a vehicle for architecture criticism and criticality more broadly?
 What kinds of alliances can we imagine, or bolster, between the critic and curator?
 Leading critics and architecture curators will gather at Speakers’ Corner to explore these questions.

-Speakers: Aric Chen (General and Artistic Director, Nieuwe Institut), Francisco Diaz (Editor General, ARQ Libros), Eva Franch i Gilabert (Professor, UMPRUM the, Academy of Arts, Architecture, and Design), Sarah Herda (Director, Graham Foundation for Advanced Studies in the Fine Arts), Lesley Lokko OBE (Founder and Chair, African Futures Institute).
+Speakers: Aric Chen (General and Artistic Director, Nieuwe Institut), Francisco Diaz (Vice-Dean for International Affairs, Faculty of Architecture, Design and Urban Studies, UC, Chile), Eva Franch i Gilabert (Professor, UMPRUM the, Academy of Arts, Architecture, and Design), Sarah Herda (Director, Graham Foundation for Advanced Studies in the Fine Arts), Lesley Lokko OBE (Professor, Founder & Chair, African Futures Institute, and Curator of the 18th International Architecture Exhibition – La Biennale di Venezia).

 Moderated by Christopher Hawthorne (Senior Critic, Yale School of Architecture) and Florencia Rodriguez (Director and Associate Professor, University of Illinois Chicago).